 Since 1 January 2005 these Environmental Management Systems (EMS) have received a total of thirteen Major Non Conformance (MNC) citations from external auditors during routine recertification processes.
 Of these, only one related to a direct impact on the environment – invalid use of demolition waste on a highway project due to expired permit - subsequently corrected.
 To put this in context, since 1 January 2005 Skanska has executed approximately 100,000 contracts in its Home Markets while operating under these EMS.

-Of the thirteen Business Units that make up Skanska today, eight have received no MNC citations since January 2005 and two have had none since 1999 and 1995 respectively.
+Of the twelve Business Units that make up Skanska today, eight have received no MNC citations since January 2005 and two have had none since 1999 and 1995 respectively.